tansengming/tansengming.github.com/pages/_posts/2011-05-12-portfolio.markdown

 <div class='clear'>
 </div>

 While at Knorex, we built a stock watcher, article discovery tool and other data based widgets for Malaysia's largest English newspaper.
-The main challenge was to support the millions of hits we expected to get every month.
-We leaned heavily on Varnish and HTTP load testing to make sure things worked on that scale.
-Built with jQuery on a REST backend made out of Glassfish and MySQL.
+We supported millions of hits everyday by leaning heavily on Varnish and HTTP load testing.
+Built with jQuery on a REST backend made from Glassfish and MySQL.
 [Link &raquo;](http://biz.thestar.com.my/)

 <br />